martishin/movie-search-service/README.md

 * Optimized for all screen sizes with a fully responsive layout
 * Utilizes PostgresSQL migrations for schema consistency
 * Using Docker to containerize the application and for local testing
-* Using Grafana Allure for observability and log collection
+* Using Grafana Alloy for observability and log collection
 * CI/CD with Github Actions
 * Provisioning AWS infrastructure using Terraform:
     * ECS cluster and Task creation